rickgaiser/llvm-project/PS2_EE_README.md

 | `MTHI1` | Move To HI1 | **Implemented** (asm-only) |
 | `MTLO1` | Move To LO1 | **Implemented** (asm-only) |

 Note: Pipeline 1 instructions are available in inline assembly.
 Additionally, when the `-mips-r5900-pipeline-balance` flag is enabled, independent multiply operations are automatically converted to use Pipeline 1 (MULT1/MULTU1) to enable instruction-level parallelism.
-For optimal interleaving of P0/P1 instructions, also use `-misched-postra` to enable the post-RA machine scheduler.
+The post-RA MachineScheduler (enabled by default for R5900) will then interleave P0/P1 instructions for optimal parallelism.

 ---